Sparky17561/CodeCrusaders_OpenInnovation/README.md

 4. **FFmpeg Finale**: Renders and optimizes the video for instant viewing.
 5. **Experience the Enlightenment**: Get text solutions alongside an embedded video that brings ideas to life!

-All in under 30 seconds—turning homework hurdles into highlights.
+All in under 2 minutes (just like instant noodles) —turning homework hurdles into highlights.

 ---
 ## 💼 Business Model: Sustainable Impact for Global STEM Education